Sam152/cypress-replay/README.md

 Cypress Replay
 ===

-Record things happening in a Cypress test and replay them on CI.
+Records requests made to your services in Cypress tests and stores them in fixture files for replay on CI.
+Inspired by projects such as [cypress-autorecord](https://github.com/Nanciee/cypress-autorecord), [cypressautomocker](https://github.com/scottschafer/cypressautomocker) and [cypress-autostub](https://github.com/dan-cooke/cypress-autostub).

 # Installing

-Add the following line to your `cypress.config.ts` file:
+Add the following configuration line to your `cypress.config.ts` file:

 ```
 export default defineConfig({